openharmony/docs/en/application-dev/database/database-distributedobject-guidelines.md

     local_object.on("change", this.changeCallback.bind(this));
    ```

-6. Modify object attributes. <br>The object attributes support basic data types (such as number, Boolean, and string) and complex data types (array and nested basic types).
+6. Modify object attributes.
+The object attributes support basic data types (such as number, Boolean, and string) and complex data types (array and nested basic types).

    The sample code is as follows:
    ```js